-Fog computing, the Cisco-initiated edge intelligence approach extending cloud to the edge of a network, which is further developed in the OpenFog Consortium, entered the stage of standardization end of 2017.
+Fog computing, the Cisco-initiated edge computing intelligence approach extending cloud to the edge of a network, which is further developed in the OpenFog Consortium, entered the stage of standardization end of 2017.
 An update as a first unapproved draft is available and more results are expected any time now.

 Mainly seen in the context of IoT networks and Industrial IoT, Industry 4.0 or advanced IoT as the OpenFog Consortium calls it (with also 5G and artificial intelligence in the equation and its aim to ‘bridge the cloud to things continuum’) fog computing has evolved a lot since the OpenFog Consortium was launched end 2015.
 This is certainly also the case from the perspective of organizations having joined that consortium.

 Striving towards an open architecture for fog computing, the consortium had its OpenFog Reference Architecture used as the basis for a new IEEE working group, created end 2017 and working towards fog computing and networking standards.
-Both fog computing and edge computing obviously are on the rise as ever larger IoT projects with ever more devices (at the edge), data and different flavors of artificial intelligence added to the picture to make sense of it all faster and better with the necessary prioritizations.
+Fog computing and edge computing are on the rise as ever larger IoT projects with ever more devices (at the edge), data and different flavors of artificial intelligence added to the picture to make sense of it all faster and better with the necessary prioritizations.
 With 5G in IoT, with 5G far from standardized, let alone a fact, the loop of fog computing is more or less closed.

 The need for standardization against the backdrop of fast fog and edge evolutions